snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-utils-data-model/dbt-utils-advanced-operation/index.md

 Note that you can simply add more entities or self-describing events to join by adding more dicts to the list.

 Once you've added in the entities or self-describing events that you want to leverage, you can use `snowplow__custom_sql` to transform them and surface that in your `snowplow_base_events_this_run` table.
-Similiarly to the example for other warehouses, suppose you have a custom context called `contexts_com_mycompany_click_1` which contains a `id` that you want to concat with Snowplow's `domain_sessionid`.
+Similarly to the example for other warehouses, suppose you have a custom context called `contexts_com_mycompany_click_1` which contains a `id` that you want to concat with Snowplow's `domain_sessionid`.
 You can add that transformation by adding the following to your `dbt_project.yml`:

 ```yml title="dbt_project.yml"
 vars: